Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

 We warn the reader of our abuse of notations, as $D,L,S,P$ and $H$ all denote different objects in the context of graphs and multigraphs; we do so because of the extreme similarity of the proofs and results.
 Which object we consider should be clear from context.
 Now, with $M(z)=\sum_{n\geq 1}\frac1{(6n)!}|\kM_n|z^n$ and $\Mp(z)=2z\frac{\mathrm{d}}{\mathrm{d}z}M(z)$, the analogue of~\eqref{eq:Cp} is

 where $G(z)=K(E(z))$, with $E(z)=zD(z)^3$ (the series $K(x)$ is the same as before, since $3$-connected graphs are simple).

-We can now rely on the singularity analysis performed in~\cite{fang2016cubic,kang2012two} to obtain the analogue of Theorem~\ref{theo:largest3comp}.
+{c@\textbf{constants}!rho@$\rho \approx 0.101905$ (simple) or $=54/79^{3/2}$ (multigraph)} We can now rely on the singularity analysis performed in~\cite{fang2016cubic,kang2012two} to obtain the analogue of Theorem~\ref{theo:largest3comp}.
 The generating functions $F(z)$ with $F\in\{L,D,E,G,\Mp\}$ have the same radius of convergence $\rho=54/(79)^{3/2}$ (we still use the letter $\rho$ even if the radius of convergence for multigraphs is different than for simple graphs), and these series have singular expansion (in a slit neighborhood) of the form

 As in the case of graphs, the composition scheme in~\eqref{eq:syst_D_multigraphs} is critical, so that we can apply Theorem~5 from~\cite{banderier2001random}, exactly in the same way as in Proposition~\ref{prop:core}.
 Defining the constants